silverer/statstring/README.md

 #>
 #> data:  breaks by wool
 #> t = 1.6335, df = 52, p-value = 0.1084
-#> alternative hypothesis: true difference in means is not equal to 0
+#> alternative hypothesis: true difference in means between group A and group B is not equal to 0
 #> 95 percent confidence interval:
 #>  -1.319679 12.875235
 #> sample estimates: